LittleLittleCloud/StepWise/README.md

 - Automatic dependency resolution between steps
 - Parallel execution of independent steps
-- StepWise UI: A built-in WebUI for visualizing and executing workflows.
-This allows you define workflow in a code-first approach and execute it in a visual way.
+- Visualization: StepWise provides a built-in WebUI for visualizing and executing workflows.
+This allows you define workflow in a code-first approach and execute it in a visualize way.

 ## Quick Start